zyusuf88/flask-redis-live-stats/README.md

 ### Project Overview

-In this project, we have two main components:
+In this project, we have three main components:

 1. **Flask Web Application**: A simple web server built with Flask that serves two endpoints:
    - `/`: Displays a welcome message.
    - `/count`: Increments and displays the visitor count stored in Redis.

 2. **Redis Database**: A fast, in-memory key-value store used to keep track of the visitor count.
+3. **Docker Compose**: Manages the multi-container application, ensuring that the Flask application and Redis database run in separate, isolated containers.
+Docker Compose simplifies the process of setting up, running, and scaling the application.

 ### Multi-Container Application